oauth-wg/oauth-sd-jwt-vc/draft-ietf-oauth-sd-jwt-vc.md

 when the SD-JWT VC is verified.
 This would allow the malicious Issuer to keep track where and how often the SD-JWT VC was used.

-Verifiers are advised to establish trust in an SD-JWT VC by pining specific Issuer identifiers and should monitor suspicious behaviour such as frequently rotating Issuer identifiers.
+Verifiers are advised to establish trust in an SD-JWT VC by pinning specific Issuer identifiers and should monitor suspicious behaviour such as frequently rotating Issuer identifiers.
 If such behaviour was detected, Verifiers are advised to reject SD-JWT VCs issued by such Issuers.